onesch/iracing-overlays/README.md

 # iRacing Overlays

-**iRacing Overlays** is a Python + PyQt6 graphical application that displays real-time telemetry from iRacing as customizable overlay windows on top of your screen.
+**iRacing Overlays** is a Python + PyQt6 graphical application that displays real-time data from iRacing as customizable overlay windows on top of your screen.

 ---